sufangmu/sufangmu.github.io/docs/english/NCE2/notes.md

 Dentists always ask questions when it is impossible for you to answer.
 My dentist had just pulled out one of my teeth and had told me to rest for a while.
 I tried to say something,
-but my mouth was full of cotton wool.
+but my mouth was full of cotton wool(原棉,棉絮).
-He knew I collected match boxes and asked me whether my collection was growing.
+He knew I collected match(火柴) boxes and asked me whether my collection was growing.
 He then asked me how my brother was and whether I liked my new job in London.
-In answer to these questions I either nodded or made strange noises.
+In answer to these questions I either nodded(点头) or made strange noises.
-Meanwhile, my tongue was busy searching out the hole where the tooth had been.
+Meanwhile, my tongue(舌头) was busy searching out the hole where the tooth had been.
 I suddenly felt very worried, but could not say anything.
 When the dentist at last removed the cotton wool from my mouth, I was able to tell him that he had pulled out the wrong tooth.